A Survey on Video Diffusion Models: Video Editing

 Training-free approach involves utilizing pre-trained T2I or T2V models and adapting them for video editing tasks in a zero-shot manner.
 Compared to training-based methods, training-free methods require no heavy training cost.
 However, they may suffer a few potential drawbacks.
 First of all, videos edited in a zero-shot manner may produce spatio-temporal distortion and inconsistency.
 Furthermore, methods utilizing T2V models might still incur high training and inference costs.
 We briefly examine the techniques used to address these issues.

 TokenFlow~\cite{geyer2023tokenflow} demonstrates that consistency in edited videos can be achieved by enforcing consistency in the diffusion feature space.
-Specifically, this is accomplished by sampling key frames, jointly editing them, and propagating the features from the key frames to all other frames based on the correspondences provided by the original video features.
+Specifically, this is accomplished by sampling keyframes, jointly editing them, and propagating the features from the keyframes to all other frames based on the correspondences provided by the original video features.
 This process explicitly maintains consistency and a fine-grained shared representation of the original video features.

 VidEdit~\cite{couairon2023videdit} combines atlas-based~\cite{bar2022text2live} and pre-trained T2I~\cite{stablediffusion} models, which not only exhibit high temporal consistency but also provide object-level control over video content appearance.
 The method involves decomposing videos into layered neural atlases with a semantically unified representation of content, and then applying a pre-trained, text-driven image diffusion model for zero-shot atlas editing.
 Concurrently, it preserves structure in atlas space by encoding both temporal appearance and spatial placement.